poojabarola2004/Real-time-news-app/README.md

 # newsapp
-this is a real time news applications
+This is a real-time news application.